annaweronica/agile-frameworks/README.md

 1. As a user I want to get to know what is the website about to define is the content relevant for me
 2. As a user I want to be able to easily navigate across the website
-3. As a regular user I want to be able to login to have access to more content content
-4. As a user I want to be able to pay for selected service
+3. As a user I want to be able to pay for selected service
-5. As a user I want to be able to contact the owner of the website
+4. As a user I want to be able to contact the owner of the website
-6. As a user I want to be able to see other customers Testemonials
+5. As a user I want to be able to see other customers Testemonials

 ## Registration